Statewide Impact Included with Your PPAC Membership

 PPAC is organized by and for psychiatrists.
 All psychiatrists.
 And only for psychiatrists.
 Any psychiatrist who wishes to support strong psychiatric advocacy is welcome to join us.

 PPAC has a plan.
 It shares common advocacy interests with the APA and its district branches.
-Unlike District Branches and the APA who have a broad array of additional priorities, mandates and functions the Alliance has a single purpose – Advocacy.
+Unlike District Branches and the APA which have a broad array of additional priorities, mandates, and functions, the Alliance has a single purpose – Advocacy.

-PPAC will utilize a government affairs committee and a political action committee, will leverage acknowledged psychiatric experts to inform policy, will adopt policies similar to those established by the CPA and will stay true to the best values of the APA.
+PPAC will utilize a government affairs committee and a political action committee, will leverage acknowledged psychiatric experts to inform policy, will adopt policies similar to those established and will stay true to the best values of the APA.

-Experienced, seasoned lobbyists like Randall Hagar and Jim Gross (partner at Nielsen, Merksamer, Parinello, Gross and Leoni) are committed to PPAC and to creating a new history of success .
-CPA didn’t merely respond to legislation, it initiated and sponsored multiple bills each year.
-PPAC will use this same model.
+Experienced, seasoned lobbyists like Randall Hagar, named one of California's "Top Influencers" in California by Capitol Weekly, are committed to PPAC and to creating a new history of success We initiate and sponsor multiple bills each year.

-We will do what CPA has always excelled at: educating policy makers to make good choices for psychiatric patients and the practice of psychiatry throughout California.
+We will excel at educating policymakers to make good choices for psychiatric patients and the practice of psychiatry throughout California.